defi-wonderland/handbook/sites/wonderland/docs/development/frontend/best-practices.md

 2. Library imports follow, encompassing third-party dependencies.
 3. Internal component or file imports are placed last.

-**Why it's Important:** Maintaining a consistent imports order enhances code readability and organization.
+**Why it's Important:** Maintaining a consistent import order enhances code readability and organization.
 It establishes a clear hierarchy, facilitating easier navigation and identification of dependencies for developers.

 **Bad:**